jennapederson/automating-cicd-on-aws-with-github-actions/content/09_clean_up/_index.md

 ![](/images/nav-codebuild.png)

-Select the project and then select the Delete build project button to delete the CodeBuild project.
+Select the project and then select the "Delete build project" button to delete the CodeBuild project.
 Confirm by typing the confirmation text.

 ![](/images/delete-codebuild.png)